-You’ve had a brilliant eCommerce business idea.
+Your business is up and running, or has been for a while.
 You’ve chosen the best eCommerce platform for your online store.
-Now you need to get traffic to it.
-In this post – the third in our how to start an eCommerce business series – we show you eight cost-effective ways to do just that.
+Now you’re looking to get traffic to it.
+Here’s eight simple yet effective ways to do just that.

-It’s estimated that there are 108,029 online stores in the UK alone.
+It’s estimated that there are 7.1 million online retailers in the world.
 With so much competition, following the Field of Dreams mantra – “If you build it, they will come” – is a bad idea when starting an eCommerce business.

 Instead, you need to work hard to get traffic to your online store, and secure each and every sale thereafter.
-Fortunately, the internet affords us plenty of opportunities to do that, even on a start-up budget.
+Fortunately, the internet affords us plenty of opportunities to do that.

-Here are our top eight ways to increase website traffic without breaking the bank.
+Here are our top eight ways to increase website traffic.

 - Get good at SEO